 A number of attractions in Winnipeg, Manitoba, Canada offers visitors the opportunity to explore the history and stories of the 1919 Winnipeg General Strike

 For six weeks in 1919, the city of Winnipeg, Manitoba, Canada was gripped by a bitter labour dispute that paralyzed and polarized the city.
 The strike was a big news story at the time dominating local papers and bringing reporters from across the country to Winnipeg.
 The strike remains a significant point in Winnipeg’s history and in Canada’s labour history.
-2019 marks the 100th anniversary of the 1919 General Strike.
-Scheduled events commemorating the strike include talks, presentations, a parade, a concert, staging of the play Strike!
+2019 marked the 100th anniversary of the 1919 General Strike.
+Scheduled events commemorating the strike included talks, presentations, a parade, a concert, staging of the play Strike!
 The Musical, and the release of a movie version of that play.
-Beyond specifically scheduled events, there are a number of places tourists and locals can visit to learn more about the strike and its legacy.
+Beyond specifically scheduled events, there were a number of places tourists and locals can visit to learn more about the strike and its legacy.
 Those sites are highlighted in the remainder of this article.
+Although the year of commemoration is now over, these sites can still be visited to gain a better appreciation of the strike and its impact.

 Table of Contents